-- Use more detail in my paintings than I did here because my goal for future works is always to improve my skill level by learning more about different techniques and practicing them until they feel like second nature!
+The next time I take on a painting, I’ll be sure to use more detail than I did with this one.
+My goal is to improve my skills by learning more advanced techniques and practicing them until they become second nature.

 Painting a copy of a work of art can be an incredibly rewarding experience.
 Even though it may take some time, it can be a great way to learn about oil painting techniques and how the old masters worked.
 So, if you want to improve your skills as an artist, why not give it a try?